Creator: Accessible Publishing

 Date Updated: February 17, 2022

 AccessiblePublishing.ca, a website developed by the National Network of Equitable Library Service (NNELS), presents information and resources to help publishers, libraries, and other organizations create and provide access to accessible eBooks.
-The resources are targeted towards the publishing field.
+The resources are targeted toward the publishing field.
 Still, libraries and library staff can only benefit by learning how and what makes eBooks accessible.

 The Guide to Image Descriptions resource outlines why image descriptions are essential and provides guidelines (with examples) on successfully creating image descriptions.
 Libraries can apply the information in this resource to any digital image – those used in social media posts, website images, book images in online library catalogues, and much more.

 Why is it important to provide image descriptions?
-Images descriptions provide people with print disabilities, which is 1 in 5 people in the Canadian population, access the same information as everyone else!
+Images descriptions provide people with print disabilities, which is 1 in 5 people in the Canadian population, access to the same information as everyone else!

 - The image descriptions guidelines in this resource are:

 - Decorative images (an image that does not convey any meaning and is only there to enhance a document/website visually) do not need to be described.

 - Write descriptions to have a clear structure, providing a general overview of the image before narrowing it down into the details.